willbeierl/Retime-Re-encode-Tool/README.md

 https://www.gyan.dev/ffmpeg/builds/
 essentials should be fine

-2. Extract the files
+2. Extract the files <br>
-After downloading, extract the FFmpeg folder somewhere permanent, for example:
+After downloading, extract the FFmpeg folder somewhere permanent, for example: <br>
 C:\ffmpeg

-Inside that folder, you should have a path similar to:
+Inside that folder, you should have a path similar to: <br>
 C:\ffmpeg\bin\ffmpeg.exe

 3. Add FFmpeg to your system PATH,